SagarM21/faceBook/README.md

 - Error handling
 - Uploading images to cloudinary
 - Profile section for users where they can see/update their images, and the posts they have made it till now.
+- Displaying profile posts on /profile section as well as on home page
 - Used react-easy-crop package for selecting the image and cropping it nicely.

 ## Ways to start the app